hpc/charliecloud/doc/ch-image.rst

 specify behavior and 25 years of history dealing with weirdness.

-:code:`RSYNC` (also spelled :code:`NSYNC`) is a Charliecloud extension that gives copying behavior identical to :code:`rsync(1)`, including remote :code:`ssh:` and :code:`rsync:` transports.
-(In fact, Charliecloud’s current literally calls the host’s :code:`rsync(1)` to perform the copy, though this may change in the future.)
+:code:`RSYNC` (also spelled :code:`NSYNC`) is a Charliecloud extension that gives copying behavior identical to :code:`rsync(1)`.
+In fact, Charliecloud’s current implementation literally calls the host’s :code:`rsync(1)` to do the copy, though this may change in the future.
 There is no list form of :code:`RSYNC`.

 :code:`RSYNC` takes the same arguments as :code:`rsync(1)`, so refer to its `man page <https://man7.org/linux/man-pages/man1/rsync.1.html>`_ for a detailed explanation of all the options.
-Source arguments that are remote (i.e., starting with :code:`ssh:` or :code:`rsync:`) are unchanged, while local sources must be relative paths and are relative to the context directory.
-Any globbed sources are processed by :code:`ch-image(1)` using Python rules, i.e., :code:`rsync(1)` sees no wildcard sources.
-Destinations must be local.
+Sources are relative to the context directory even if they look absolute with a leading slash.
+Any globbed sources are processed by :code:`ch-image(1)` using Python rules, i.e., :code:`rsync(1)` sees the expanded sources with no wildcards.
 Relative destinations are relative to the image’s current working directory, while absolute destinations refer to the image’s root.
 For example,

 .. code-block:: docker

    WORKDIR /foo
    RSYNC --foo src1 src2 dst
+   COPY --foo src1 src2 dst

 is translated to (the equivalent of)::